dasjyotishka/Predicting-Airbnb-Prices-in-New-York-City/README.md

 The approach used in this project involves data preprocessing, exploratory data analysis, feature engineering, and model training and evaluation.
 The main machine learning models used in this project are linear regression, decision tree, and random forest.
 The approach used in this project involves several steps ranging from data preprocessing, exploratory data analysis, feature engineering, to model selection, training and evaluation.
 The following are the main steps involved:

-###Exploratory data analysis (EDA): We use visualization techniques to better understand the distribution and relationship of the dataset features, and to gain insights about the data.
+<h3>Exploratory data analysis (EDA):</h3> We use visualization techniques to better understand the distribution and relationship of the dataset features, and to gain insights about the data.
 The EDA helps us to decide which features to use in the modeling process.
 The process is as follows:
 1. We visualize different features (such as room_type, neighbourhood_group, and neighbourhood), and there relationship with the target variable (price).

 ![image](https://user-images.githubusercontent.com/127759119/226188898-323b503b-a55e-405f-94f7-f425cab546cf.png)

 2. We also analyse the relation between the variable themselves (such as Distribution of neighbourhood_group and room_type with Respect to Latitude and Longitude).

 ![image](https://user-images.githubusercontent.com/127759119/226188732-592ab329-56c0-4253-af06-d453d0f03f97.png)

 3. Next, we visualize the distribution of the target variable (price) and its log transformations.

 ![image](https://user-images.githubusercontent.com/127759119/226188754-893484a7-2c7d-45bc-b782-37eab9ab771d.png)

 4. We, also visualise the correlation among different numerical features of the dataset using seaborn heatmap.

 ![image](https://user-images.githubusercontent.com/127759119/226188807-abf3acda-a3d0-451e-9d82-ee2c3132812d.png)

 <b><u>Data cleaning and preparation:</b></u>
  The dataset contains missing values and some outliers, which need to be addressed.
 1. We detect the outliers  and remove these in target variable (price).

   ![image](https://user-images.githubusercontent.com/127759119/226188780-5c8db7be-c786-45b7-82d9-005140a6492e.png)

 2. Next, we we fill the missing values in reviews_per_month, drop irrelevant columns, and apply the log transfoirmation to target variable (price).